awsdocs/amazon-transcribe-developer-guide/doc_source/pii-redaction-stream.md

 PII identification and redaction for streaming jobs is performed only upon complete transcription of the audio segments\.

-You can start a streaming transcription using the Amazon Transcribe console, Websocket, or HTTP/2\.
+You can start a streaming transcription using the Amazon Transcribe console, WebSocket, or HTTP/2\.

 ## Console<a name="redaction-howto-console-stream"></a>